 Think of some things you’ve always wanted to try.
 Maybe when you were a child, you loved horses, but you’ve never ridden one.
 It’s never too late to do it, even 35 years late!

 Maybe you’ve always wanted to travel to Japan, but you worry about the language barrier.
-Hop on Duolingo and book that flight!
+Hop on Expedia and book that flight!

 Trying new things with a partner or best friend is a great way not only to bring excitement and vitality to your own life, but you can also refresh your relationship with that person by getting into something new with them.
 You might learn something about that person you never knew!

 READ MORE: What does it mean to live your best life?